Z Energy: Acquisition of Chevron New Zealand

-Shareholders

 Shareholder sell-down

 On 30 September 2015 Infratil and the New Zealand Superannuation Fund released individual statements and press releases stating that they would each divest from Z Energy.
 Infratil will divest the entirety of their shareholding whilst the Super Fund will divest 9.25%, reducing their shareholding to 10.75%.
 Further in the statement of Infratil they stated the float will begin on 2 October 2015 for an average of NZ$6.00 to $6.20.
 The Super Fund released their statement after the closing of NZX so as to not lower the share price of Z Energy for the day's closing.
 In the press release the Super Fund announced "[they] would retain more than a 10 per cent share in the business; reflecting [its] confidence in Z Energy's business strategy and management team".
 The 29.25% offload has raised close to NZ$840 million for the two founding companies of Z Energy.
 It was also reported that Infratil has had a 400% return on their initial investment in Z Energy.

 In 2016, further offloads started to occur with Infratil selling its remaining shares for a total of NZ$479.2 million.
 Whereas the New Zealand Superannuation Fund (NZSF) sold roughly 8.5% of their remaining 10% at NZ$8.01 per share; bringing the total profit for NZSF from the Z offload to NZ$1.09 billion with an initial investment of NZ$209.8 million.

-Ampol takeover bid
+Ampol takeover

 In August 2021, Australian fuel company Ampol launched a takeover bid for Z Energy for NZ$2 billion.
-In May 2022, the takeover was completed.
+The takeover was completed in May 2022.

+In April 2025, U-Go began taking over former Z Energy and Caltex sites across New Zealand, something that was already trialed in Australia two years prior, with stores across Auckland and one up in Manly.

+In May 2025, Z Energy announced it would exit the retail electricity market.
+The company entered an agreement to sell its Flick business and Z Energy retail customers to Meridian Energy for NZ$70 million.

 Assets

-Z Energy currently holds three wholly owned subsidiaries, Harbour City Properties Investments Limited for property investments and holdings as well as Z Energy ESPP Trustee Limited and Z Energy LTI Trustee Limited for trustee purposes.
+Z Energy holds three wholly owned subsidiaries, Harbour City Properties Investments Limited for property investments and holdings as well as Z Energy ESPP Trustee Limited and Z Energy LTI Trustee Limited for trustee purposes.

 Z Energy supplies 210 branded service stations and commercial, aviation, marine, chemical and bitumen clients.
 The company also manufactures surfactant chemicals operates coastal oil tankers, tank farm terminals and a mobile refueller.